 Mealtimes

 After you have asked your child a question or given an instruction, count to 10 in your head before repeating the sentence.
-This will give your child time to think about what you have said and try to respond.
+This will give your child time to think about what you have said and time to respond.

 Out and about